WSG23/yosai_intel_dashboard_fresh/README.md

 2. Ensure all tests pass: `pytest`
 3. Format code with `black` and run `flake8`
 4. Follow type safety guidelines and maintain the modular architecture
-5. Add tests for new functionality and update documentation when applicable
+5. Add tests for new functionality and update documentation when applicable.
+   Document new modules with docstrings and usage examples so the API reference stays current.
 6. Run the built-in debugging CLI with `python -m tools.debug` to validate your environment and inspect callback dependencies.
 7. Set `SECRET_KEY` in your shell or `.env` file when running development